VMBoehm/vae/README.md

 ### Misc
  - The VAE can be trained on subsets with a specific label by specifying the 'class_label' flag.
  - The VAE can be trained without the 'V' that is as an AutoEncoder by setting the 'AE' flag.
+ - there's a number of regularization options available for the fully connected network (dropout, L2 regularization on network weights)
+ - data augmentation is posisble by adding noise or image rotations

 ## Installation